iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week7.rst

     :far:`circle-question` Question
     ^^^

-    In your own words, what does the :math:`R^2` value for Spring tell us about the linear relationship between hours of sun and monthly mean temperature for Spring months?
+    **In your own words**, what does the :math:`R^2` value for Spring tell us about the linear relationship between hours of sun and monthly mean temperature for Spring months?
+What about for the other months?

-In the **Parameter Estimates** section, we have:
+In the **Parameter Estimates** section of the table, we have:

 - **Constant**, the estimate of the intercept of the linear model (:math:`\beta` in the lecture notes)
 - **b1**, the estimate of the slope of the linear model (:math:`\alpha` in the lecture notes)